 It is difficult to take many days off from school and students need to clear their absence with teachers prior to making plans to attend the meeting.
 The minimum time spent at a conference is 2 full days, but the department will support more days if they are spent fully engaged at the meeting.

 - the cost of your travel to and back from the meeting

 - lodging (shared rooms) while at the meeting

 - for presenters: meals ($30/day for full days at conference)

 Geology Administrative Assistant Sarah Wilson will make travel and lodging arrangements.
 You are responsible for your own meals (unless you are a presenter) and for any baggage you want to check.

 In order to go to a meeting you need to:

-- Submit to Geology Department Head Lisa Greer and Geology Administrative Assistant a justification for funding.
+- Submit to Geology Department Head Jeff Rahl and Geology Administrative Assistant a justification for funding.
 Your justification should include at least a preliminary schedule of talks and events that you plan to attend, and why you think this would be beneficial to your current work and future plans in geology, or, in other words, what you hope to gain from the experience.

 - Include with your justification the days you will travel to and from the meeting.
 We will need to know what time you can leave campus and what time you need to be back on campus.
 Remember, you need to have cleared any absences from classes with professors before you submit your request.